UC Ready Business Continuity

 • Loss of Technology

-An all-hazard approach focuses on the impact of a loss as opposed to the cause.
+An all-hazard approach focuses on the impact of a loss rather than its cause.
 Business Continuity Plans are developed and maintained within the Fusion Framework.

-• Functional – a gathering of the business function team to perform and role play a disaster or significant business disruption for the purpose of exercising the Business Continuity Plan in as real of an environment as possible without an actual disaster or significant business disruption occurring
+• Functional: A gathering of the business function team to perform and role play a disaster or significant business disruption for the purpose of exercising the Business Continuity Plan in as real an environment as possible without an actual disaster or significant business disruption occurring

 Exercise information and results are maintained within the Fusion Framework.